How Big Is 25 Cubic Yards? See The Shocking Size That Could Save Your Next Project

 • 4 cubic yards as a safety buffer

 If you’re ordering concrete, most suppliers will give you a “ready‑mix” quote that already includes a 5 %–10 % surcharge for compaction and overshoot.
-Practically speaking, for gravel or crushed stone, the supplier might ask you to add 10 %–15 % extra because the material will settle more than concrete does.
+For gravel or crushed stone, the supplier might ask you to add 10 %–15 % extra because the material will settle more than concrete does.
 Knowing these nuances helps you avoid surprises when you pull the truck into the yard.

 A Real‑World Example